-As we come this morning to the matter of abortion, before I take you in to the scriptures and we look more closely at what the Bible has to say, it is probably fitting for us to get some kind of a grasp on the issue itself.
-And so I want to address that, if I may, for a moment and what I’m going to say to you may sound like an article in the newspaper because it’s full of statistics and quotes and that kind of thing, but it does set the scene for understanding the issue at hand.
+As we come this morning to the matter of abortion, before I take you in to the Scriptures and we look more closely at what the Bible has to say, it is probably fitting for us to get some kind of a grasp on the issue itself.
+And so I want to address that, if I may, for a moment and what I’m going to say to you may sound like an article in the newspaper because it’s full of statistics, and quotes, and that kind of thing, but it does set the scene for understanding the issue at hand.

-In some metropolitan hospitals in the major cities of our nation abortions far outnumber live births.
+In some metropolitan hospitals in the major cities of our nation, abortions far outnumber live births.
 Planned Parenthood has gone so far as to say this is nothing more than a means of preventing disease, pregnancy being noted as a disease.
-If you think that sounds far-fetched, I will remind you of a paper by Doctor Willard Cates from the Planned Parenthood Physicians Association, the title of the paper is, “Abortion as treatment for unwanted pregnancy, the second sexually transmitted disease.”
+If you think that sounds far-fetched, I will remind you of a paper by Dr. Willard Cates from the Planned Parenthood Physicians Association.
+The title of the paper is, “Abortion as treatment for unwanted pregnancy, the second sexually transmitted disease.”

 Our nation and other nations in the world are frankly wiping out an entire generation of human beings in mass infanticide.
-It is estimated that perhaps as many as seventy-five million babies will be murdered this year around the world, seventy-five million, and that’s probably conservative, more than all the deaths in all the wars in all the history of the world.
+It is estimated that perhaps as many as 75 million babies will be murdered this year around the world, 75 million, and that’s probably conservative, more than all the deaths in all the wars in all the history of the world.

-This kind of murder is shocking and I don’t want to be too shocking but I want to tell you how it’s done and I hope I don’t offend anyone.
+This kind of murder is shocking and I don’t want to be too shocking, but I want to tell you how it’s done and I hope I don’t offend anyone.
 The processes of abortion are somewhat frightening and bizarre.
-During the first trimester the methods are dilation and suction called "DNS," or Dilation and Curettage called D&C, basically means a vacuum tears the child in pieces and sucks the pieces out through a tube or a sharp instrument dismembers the fetus into sections and then often forceps are used to crush the head and reduce its size.
+During the first trimester the methods are dilation and suction, called DNS; or Dilation and Curettage called D&C. Basically means a vacuum tears the child in pieces and sucks the pieces out through a tube, or a sharp instrument dismembers the fetus into sections, and then often forceps are used to crush the head and reduce its size.
 And this, of course, can result in torn uterus, perforated uterus, sterility, things like that.

-During the third trimester a hysterotomy is used.
-Sometimes prostaglandins, a drug producing delivery by stimulating the uterus falsely into labor, these sometimes produce children born alive who are then left to die or even killed.
+During the third trimester, a hysterotomy is used.
+Sometimes prostaglandins, a drug producing delivery by stimulating the uterus falsely into labor.
+These sometimes produce children born alive who are then left to die or even killed.

 A new way being advocated by the National Abortion Federation in their recent meetings was advocated at a workshop, puncturing the soft spot on the baby’s head and then vacuuming out what is in the head.
 Another abortionist at that meeting suggested that the length of the baby’s foot could be measured and used to determine the price of the abortion.

-The IRS, jumping into the fray as they always want to do in order to sort of rule on how this all affects our taxes has ruled in Revised Rule 73-dash something, that parents are entitled to a tax exemption of after an attempted abortion their child lives for any length of time.
+The IRS, jumping into the fray, as they always want to do in order to sort of rule on how this all affects our taxes, has ruled in Revised Rule 73-dash something, that parents are entitled to a tax exemption of after an attempted abortion their child lives for any length of time.
 Now you tell me how a child attempted to be aborted can be considered a dependent child if it lives, but not a child if it dies.
 What kind of a dilemma is that?

 Dead fetuses are used in an industry of business and experimentation.
-The Journal of Clinical Pathology indicates that fetal organs have been grafted into mice and rats to see how long they live and frightening experiments that I won’t even speak about in a public meeting.
-Squibb Company is involved in paying tens of thousands of dollars to doctors to experiment with fetuses for use in research on high blood-pressure drugs and this is all coming fairly rapidly.
+The Journal of Clinical Pathology indicates that fetal organs have been grafted into mice and rats to see how long they live, and frightening experiments that I won’t even speak about in a public meeting.
+Squibb Company is involved in paying tens of thousands of dollars to doctors to experiment with fetuses for use in research on high blood pressure drugs, and this is all coming fairly rapidly.

 In other words, if your parents didn’t abort you and you lived and you’ve got severe problems, you can sue them for letting you live.
 Bags of babies are found by trash compactors, as we all know.
 Yet on the other side of this, a wounded American eagle was found recently in Maryland and rushed to emergency treatment.
 However, it died and a $5,000.00 reward was offered for the arrest of whoever injured it.

-This even gets more bizarre and there’s no need to get into it.
-The whole abortion industry is frightening, mind boggling and how a nation of civilized people, if we are civilized, advanced technologically yes, civilized no, how we could tolerate this is unthinkable, except for the fallenness and the wretched sinfulness of the human heart.
+This even gets more bizarre, and there’s no need to get into it.
+The whole abortion industry is frightening, mind boggling, and how a nation of civilized people - if we are civilized, advanced technologically yes, civilized no - how we could tolerate this is unthinkable, except for the fallenness and the wretched sinfulness of the human heart.

-In other countries in the world people are still reeling from the impact of this.
+In other countries in the world, people are still reeling from the impact of this.
 I’ll give you one illustration.
 Japan has been very aggressive in the abortion field for a number of years.
-And in Japan there is severe trauma on the part of Japanese women because there have been millions and millions of abortions that have occurred there.
-Over the last say forty years in Japan there have been an excess of 50 million abortions that are known.
+And in Japan, there is severe trauma on the part of Japanese women because there have been millions and millions of abortions that have occurred there.
+Over the last, say, 40 years in Japan, there have been an excess of 50 million abortions that are known.
 The women have been traumatized by these abortions in terms of their own emotional life, and so the Buddhists have erected temples for the expressed purpose of dealing with the issue of abortion.

 That’s just one illustration from one country of the trauma that has occurred in the lives of these women.
-Four hundred to eight hundred percent is the range of statistic figures that say that regard suicide, somewhere between 400 and 800 percent of suicide rates increase in women who have had abortions.
-Hypochondria, depression, withdrawal, guilt, shame, drug-alcohol dependency, serious emotion trauma, all of these come from abortions, six to seven times more women die each year also from legal than illegal abortions.
+Four hundred to 800 percent is the range of statistic figures that say that regard suicide, somewhere between 400 and 800 percent of suicide rates increase in women who have had abortions.
+Hypochondria, depression, withdrawal, guilt, shame, drug-alcohol dependency, serious emotion trauma, all of these come from abortions.
+Six to seven times more women die each year also from legal than illegal abortions.